ergon/airlock-helm-charts/.github/issue_template.md

 Please describe what has been observed.

 **Expected behavior**
+Please describe which behavior was expected.

 **Current behavior**
+Please describe which behavior has been observed.

 **Additional information**
 - [ ] When did this behavior first occur?
 What has changed?